Four working automations and one deployed web app with a live URL — in 30 days. Done with you, not for you. April sold out in 10 days.

 Join the Challenge →No application form.
 No hoops.
 Pay → confirmation → cohort access.

 P.S.
 The next 30 days are happening either way.
 The only question is whether you come out the other side with four working automations and a deployed app, or another month of bookmarked demos.
-The cohort starts Thursday May 7th.
+The June cohort starts Thursday June 4th.
 Doors close the day before.